shmowzow/sublime-support/README.md

 `ShmoWzow` / `sHMOwZOW`   | `entity.name.function`
 `c:` 					  | `string.quoted.double`

 > *Remember*: Shmowzow ignores all characters except the eight commands; so no special syntax for comments is needed (as long as the comments don't contain the commands).
 The `c:` is not actually necessary for comments - it just makes the things more beautiful.

+##License

+Shmowzow's syntax highlighting support is distributed under the MIT License, available in this repository.
+All contributions are assumed to be also licensed under the MIT License.

+> Adventure Time is an American animated television series created by Pendleton Ward for Cartoon Network.
+Shmowzow Language *does not* have any rights over anything related to the series; images, logos, and everything related to the show have All Rights Reserved to Cartoon Network, A Time Warner Company.